emacs-helm/helm/README.md

 and provide a cleaner, leaner and more modular tool, that's not tied in the trap of backward compatibility.

+## Requirements

+You need a recent Emacs to use latest helm, at least Emacs-24.3.

 ## Getting Started

 ### Quick install